You recently noticed your dog suddenly smelling like a fish when playing with it.

 If your dog has a fishy stench, its abdominal gland must be freed.
 The anal sacs are located on either side of the scrotum of your dog.
 These sacs contain an oily material that your dog excretes.
 Yeast Infection can also stink up your dog and result in a fish-like stench.

-Has the matter of your dog smelling like fish have you shaken up?
+Has the matter of your dog smelled like fish you have shaken up?

 Then take a breath because we’ll be going over the reasons and solutions to this problem.

 4 Reasons Why Your Dog Smells Like Fish